 These metal contacts make up the gridlines we can see in a solar panel.
 They convey the electric current, allowing users to extract energy from the photovoltaic cells and harness it to power appliances.

-The most obvious irony about the YouTuber behind Theoria Apophasis’ obsession with solar technology is that he denies the existence of both photons and electrons.
+The most obvious logical fallacy about the Theoria Apophasis host’s obsession with solar technology is his denial of both photons and electrons.
 He insists that Einstein was mistaken about the photoelectric effect, and he calls the Quantum Mechanics behind solar power a “made-up, woo-woo word.”

 Calls Quantum Behind Solar “Made-Up Woo-Woo Word”